PO Box 9021, Wilmington, DE 19809, USA

 Flocks of these birds spinning on ponds at Point Reyes, California

-The following tour summaries are given with the most-recent tours first.
-Click the link for tours you find of interest.
+The tour summaries here are given with the most-recent tours first.

 Guatemala - December 2005/January 2006